 Wolitski et al. advise that the effectiveness and acceptability of double-bagging condoms is not known.
 The results of their research revealed that of the 83 men who had practiced double bagging condoms, 19.3% (one in five) reported that this practice caused issues of condoms breaking.
 The researchers also write that, "although overall breakage rates were slightly higher when two condoms were used (2.1 % of acts) compared with when a single condom was used (1.8% of acts), it was extremely rare for both condoms to break when double bagging was practiced (0.2% of acts).

-It seems that most people want to use two condoms because they believe this equals better protection.
+Perhaps it may be better to focus your thinking on WHY you would want to use two condoms.
+It seems that most people want to double bag condoms because they believe this equals better protection.
 If you are nervous about relying only upon condoms, you could explore the use of a back-up method.
 For excellent protection against pregnancy and STDs, consider using a condom along with a hormonal contraceptive method like:diaphragm or cervical cap.

 If hormonal birth control is not an option, condom effectiveness can also be increased by using the condom with a spermicide.
 Spermicides are barrier birth control methods available over the counter.
 Although spermicide is 71% to 85% effective when used by itself, it is more most effective when used with another method of birth control (like a condom).